LEFT-CENTER BIAS

 Analysis / Bias

-Editorially, the Star Tribune has endorsed Democratic Presidential candidates since 1984, including Hillary Clinton in 2016.
-Op-eds are fairly balanced; however, more certainly favor the left such a this: Legal threat to ACA ought to be front and center in the 2020 election.
+Editorially, the Minnesota Star Tribune has endorsed Democratic Presidential candidates since 1984, including Hillary Clinton in 2016 and Joe Biden in 2020.
+Op-eds are fairly balanced; however, some certainly favor the left, such as this: Walz makes the ticket.
+Good.
 In general, the news is reported factually, while editorially, they moderately favor the left.

 Failed Fact Checks

-Overall, we rate the Star Tribune Left-Center Biased based on editorial positions that moderately favor the left.
-We also rate them High for factual reporting due to proper sourcing and clean fact check record.
-(6/18/2016) Updated (D. Van Zandt 07/02/2021)
+Overall, we rate the Minnesota Star Tribune as Left-Center Biased based on editorial positions that moderately favor the left.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(6/18/2016) Updated (D. Van Zandt 08/21/2024)

 Source: http://www.startribune.com/